 In the light of above discussion and by considering the totality of the facts and circumstances of the case, we find no reason to interfere with impugned orders passed by the Tribunal.
 The same are hereby sustained along with reasons mentioned therein.

-The answer to the substantial questions of law are in favour of the assessee and against the department.
+The answer to the substantial questions of law are in favor of the assessee and against the department.